Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the remedies available for delayed completion in property transactions, with a particular focus on the operation and effect of a notice to complete.
-As you revise this article, pay close attention to:
+For SQE1, you are required to understand the remedies available for delayed completion in property transactions, including the operation and effect of a notice to complete, with a focus on the following syllabus points:

 - The contractual position on completion dates and when time is of the essence.